angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

-Cantrips are a staple in {U} decks in Legacy and provide the ability to find the cards you need at the time you need them and allow you to _cheat_ on mana resources as you don't have to rely on the top of your deck or openening hand to draw them.
+Cantrips are a staple in {U} decks in Legacy and provide the ability to find the cards you need at the time you need them and allow you to _cheat_ on mana resources as you don't have to rely on the top of your deck or opening hand to draw them.
 I won't write too much in detail on the different cantrips used however if you wish to read more about the ways of using them in the deck, feel free to read [this article here](/articles/2020/10/05/gangsta-trippin).